jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 **Theme** _- Upcoming_
 : This will allow selection of a colour scheme to match an organisation's brand.
 It includes **Background colour**, **Card colour**, **Text colour**, and **Accent colour**.

-**In-app header icon** _- 1.0.0.0_
+**In-app title icon** _- Upcoming_
-: The option to customise the in-app header icon, defaulted to the MANAGED SETTINGS icon.
+: The option to customise the in-app header icon, defaulted to the MANAGED SETTINGS icon, but will use the generic icon if the respective configuration below is set.

 **App title** _- 1.0.0.0_
 : The option to replace the default app title of **Settings** with another.

 **Hide BAYTON branding** _- 1.0.0.0_
 : The option to hide the majority of BAYTON branding.
 A small co-branded icon will remain in the footer area of the application settings page.
+Contact me if you require full whitelabelling.

 **Generic icon** _- 1.0.0.0_
-: The option to swap from the default MANAGED SETTINGS icon to that of a generic settings icon. **MANAGED SETTINGS will close if open when this configuration applies.**
+: The option to swap from the default MANAGED SETTINGS app icon to that of a generic settings app icon as shown on the home screen or app launcher. **MANAGED SETTINGS will close if open when this configuration applies.**

 ## Enter your organisation ID

-In order to unlock customisations, input the licenced organisation ID of Android Enterprise bind.
+In order to unlock customisations, input the licensed organisation ID of Android Enterprise bind.
 You can find this in two ways:

 - Head to [Google Play admin settings](https://play.google.com/work/adminsettings) and log in with the account you used for your bind
 - Open the managed Google Play iFrame within your EMM, and click the settings icon in the top right of the iFrame